wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 Rather than a single boolean `paused` state, the bridge could expose finer-grained pauses (e.g. inbound vs. outbound) so that, for example, redemptions can continue while new deposits are blocked.
 We are not taking this approach now in favor of a simple boolean; granular pause can be added later without breaking the pause/unpause governance defined here.

-### Temporary pause

-Instead of a boolean, the `paused` state could be set to a timestamp after which the contract is no longer considered paused.
-This would introduce a slight additional implementation complexity as well as a risk that the contract could become pre-maturely unpaused.
+### Pause state as a pure timestamp

+The temporary pause could be represented solely by a timestamp - with no boolean - where every entry point treats the contract as paused while `block.timestamp < pauseExpiry`.
+This was rejected in favor of the boolean-plus-expiry design for two reasons:

+1. It would make the contract become unpaused silently the instant the timestamp passes, creating a risk that the bridge resumes prematurely - for example mid-incident - without any explicit action or event.
+Keeping `paused` boolean and authoritative means a pause is only lifted by an explicit `unpause` or `unpauseExpired` call, each of which emits an event.
+2. It would add a timestamp comparison to the hot path of every entry point.
+Retaining a boolean preserves the cheap single-boolean check on every call, while `pauseExpiry` is only consulted by the permissionless `unpauseExpired` entry point.

 ### Per-runtime `SetPauserAddresses` actions